proudcity/wp-calypso/WORKING/README.md

 ### Signup flows
 Calypso has a nice configurable "flows" idea.
 The flows are defined in `./client/signup/config/flows.js`.
 There is more info in `./client/signup/README.md`.
 Once you've added the flow to `flows.js`, it'll be available for users at `/start/flow-name` where `flow-name` is the key of your flow in `flows`.
 We have created a number of flows, the primary one being `/start/proudcity`.

 The available themes (ProudCity Distributions) are defined in `./client/signup/steps/theme-selection/index.json`.
-Assets for these themes are in stored in the proudcity-plugins repo: `https://proudcity.github.io/proudcity-plugins/distributions/screenshots/*`.
+Assets for these themes are in stored in the proudcity-appstore repo: `https://proudcity.github.io/proudcity-appstore/distributions/screenshots/*`.

 ### Theme changes